 In 2020, a well-designed website is a must-have for any serious business or brand.
 Since your site is the face of your company, you need to hire the best creative agency to build it.
 With thousands of web design companies and creative agencies, identifying reputable web designers is a challenge on its own.
 We’ve put this list together to help you with your research.

 You should expect impeccable results and service when you hire any web design company featured here.
 They will collaborate with you to create an excellent website that will elevate your brand and deliver an engaging experience to convert your site visitors to loyal customers.

-You won’t find any firms here who claim they can do anything at $5–10 an hour.
-The best web design companies employ only top talent and are usually located in big tech hubs like San Francisco and NYC.
-It means they won’t be cheap, but if you’re looking for quality, this selection is right for you.
+You won’t find any design firms here who claim they can do anything you want at $5–10 an hour.
+A website design company that only employs top talent and can be found in big tech hubs in the United States like San Francisco and NYC.
+It means these web designers won’t be cheap, but if you’re looking for a world-class web agency, this selection is right for you.

-Clay is a San Francisco-based web design agency focused on user experience, branding, and communications.
+Clay is a San Francisco-based web design agency focused on branding and development.
 They team up with the marketing departments of Fortune 100 companies and startups to design and build award-winning websites.
 You should watch their showreel and read an interview with their founders for Dribbble.